Bob Baker (American football): Los Angeles Rams

 His first year of National Football League (NFL) coaching was in 1983.
 He was the Los Angeles Rams quarterbacks coach.
 He was there for two seasons (1983 to 1984).

 Detroit Lions

 From 1985 to 1988, he was the offensive coordinator for the Detroit Lions.

 Winnipeg Blue Bombers

 The next season he spent with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was their qarterbacks and receivers coach.
+He was their quarterbacks and receivers coach.

 Pace

 From 1989 to 1991, he was the head coach of the Pace Setters.